 - Big Good: Seems to serve as this for the season.

-- Bittersweet Ending: Yeah, in the end she didn't win and she managed to suffer a massive blindside at the hands of one of her closest allies, but she's extremely grateful for all the great people she met along the way and meeting the love of her life.
+- Bittersweet Ending: Yeah, in the end she didn't win and she managed to suffer a massive blindside at the hands of one of her closest allies, but she's extremely grateful for all the great people she met along the way.

 - Break the Cutie: Oh dear.
 Let's see - Despite being one of the genuinely nicest people in the entire game, she is assumed by multiple people to be a fake bitch, watches as her ally Slapshot gets purple rocked out, gets swapped to a 6-2 minority and the other person in that 2 minority gets voted out right away after the swap, has only one true ally left to rely on in said tribe by round 6, gets relentlessly bullied by Sam for no other reason other than Sam thinks she's "trying to take the power away from her" when she's just trying to find her place in the tribe, attends six out of the first eight tribal councils, and constantly breaks down into tears as a result of all the stress she's going through and for constantly being attacked.